01binary/PD-Stepper-Servo/README.md

 * Select `Tools` -> `USB CDC On Boot` -> `Enabled` (only done once)
 * Hold `Boot` button on PD Stepper board, press `Reset` button, then let go of both buttons
-* The `3V3` LED on PD Stepper Board should go off, showing that ESP32 is accepting only Upload commands and not running code
+* The `PG` LED (*LED 3*) on PD Stepper Board should go off, showing that ESP32 is accepting only Upload commands and not running code
 * Click Upload in Arduino IDE:

   ![Upload](./Images/Upload.png)